RedHatWorkshops/quay-workshop/content/labs/0005-configure-docker.md

 ---
 layout: lab
-title: Configure Docker for an Insecure Registry
+title: Configuring Docker to use Quay Enterprise
-permalink: /lab/configure-docker/
+permalink: /lab/docker/configure/
-module: Configure Docker
+module: Docker
 ---

 Fetch the URL of your AWS Elastic Load Balancer that's currently exposing Quay Enterprise to the public.